marmil03/Student_Service-Exam_Analysis/README.md

 Database isn't perfect, as expected, since its cruical part (design) was done when i had only the basic ideas about databases.\
 Most of its shortcomings i found when i was creating it in the third year.\
 \
-Database was created in Oracle Sql and the projects' paper contains some PL/SQL examples.
+Database was created in Oracle Sql and the project's paper contains some PL/SQL examples.
 \
 Data inside the database isn't reall and is just a placehoder data used for doing tasks on the database.\
 There are two scripts:\